SALSA Conferences are among the world’s foremost venues for presenting original research on Lowland South America

-The Society for the Anthropology of Lowland South America organized a conference sesquiannually (every one and a half years) up to the XI conference in Lima.
-Since the XII conference in Vienna, SALSA conferences will continue to be organized biennially.
-SALSA conferences are among the world’s foremost venues for presenting original research on lowland South America.
-SALSA strives to provide an environment conducive to extensive discussion and exchange of ideas and information among scholars specializing in all fields of lowland South American anthropology and related disciplines.
+The conferences of the Society for the Anthropology of Lowland South America (SALSA) strive to provide an environment conducive to extensive discussion and exchange of ideas and information among scholars specializing in all fields of lowland South American anthropology and related disciplines.

 Keynote speaker: Anne-Christine Taylor (CNRS, France).
 Conference Organizer: Claudia Augustat (Weltmuseum Wien); Academic Program Chair: Juan Alvaro Echeverri (Universidad Nacional de Colombia, sede Amazonia).